davidelbe/david.elbe.me/_posts/2015-05-25-different-types-of-programmers.md

 ## 7. The Spaghetti Coder

 Constantly cutting corners to meet deadlines.
-Is probably one of the most productive in the office since he constantly ships new features, but leaves a trails of undocumented, untested code that even he won't understand a month later.
+Is probably one of the most productive in the office since she constantly ships new features, but leaves a trails of undocumented, untested code that even she won't understand a month later.

-In the long run he probably creates more problems than he solves, but is great for keeping deadlines and shipping stuff early.
+In the long run she probably creates more problems than she solves, but is great for keeping deadlines and shipping stuff early.
 Checks in all your secret API-key in your open source project on Github, because that was the quickest and simplest solution.

 Does not comply with *The Perfectionist* but creates a lot of work for *The Rewriter*.